cis547/cis547.github.io/_labs/lab05.markdown

    Enum for the Observation Status of a predicate.

    :param NEVER: The predicate was never observed.
-   :param TRUE: The predicate was observed and was always true.
+   :param ONLY_TRUE: The predicate was observed and was always true.
-   :param FALSE: The predicate was observed and was always false.
+   :param ONLY_FALSE: The predicate was observed and was always false.
    :param BOTH: The predicate was observed at least once as true and false.
    """
    ...